 Scale bar represents 10µm

-Staining of cell junctions can only be observed when the cells are in contact.
+Staining of cell junctions can only be observed when cells are in contact with each other.
 The staining is very specific, and is only seen at the actual site of cell-cell connections.

 Read more about the proteome of the plasma membrane.